Freshers Week 2015

 From healthy food shops and restaurants with sustainable menus, to bike repair stations and free fitness spots, this tour will take you all around central Edinburgh in a freebie-fuelled journey to discovering sustainability in the city.

-Wednesday 16th September - Thursday 17th September 2015 @ Marquee, Teviot Garden
+Wednesday 16 September - Thursday 17 September 2015 at Marquee, Teviot Garden

 We're hosting a marquee with EUSA for all students interested in social responsibility and sustainability.

 Learning your way around Edinburgh?
 Want to start cycling?
-Interested in volunteering oportunities?
+Interested in volunteering opportunities?
 We have all this and more at our unique marquee.

 Stallholders will include Changeworks, Euan's Guide, Innovative Learning Week, University Festivals, Security and TEDx.